 Because of the fatty foods that I choose

-First off, a little anatomy lesson.
+First of all, a little anatomy lesson.
 That belly sagging over your waist is not your stomach.
 It is a space that holds the small and large gut.
-The stomach is placed higher up, near the chest, and separates the gut from the heart and lungs with a muscular apron known as the diaphragm.
+The stomach is placed higher up near the chest and separates the gut from the heart and lungs by a muscular apron known as the diaphragm.

-The lining of the stomach is made up of a layer of multifunctional cells that helps to digest foods.
+The lining of the stomach is made up of a layer of cells that have many functions that help to digest foods.
 If something you have eaten disturbs the function of the stomach, you can bet it will react by cramping and bloating, causing you to run to take medicines to relieve the gas.

-The stomach often reacts to a group of chemicals known as polycyclic aromatic hydrocarbons (PAHs), which are toxins produced by the incomplete burning of fat and are found in pork, poultry, beef and fish.
-As these morsels of excessive fats in your foods react with burning coals, PAHs are produced, which can cause stomach distress.
+The stomach often reacts to a group of chemicals known as polycyclic aromatic hydrocarbons, which are toxins produced by incomplete burning of fat that is found in pork, poultry, beef and fish.
+As these morsels of excessive fat in your foods react with burning coals, polycyclic aromatic hydrocarbons are produced that can cause stomach distress.

-To prevent the formation of toxic material when barbecuing, I would suggest the following:
+To prevent the formation of toxic material when barbecuing, I suggest the following:

-Finally, because I am a veteran and served during the Korean War, I can only reflect on all of the soldiers who did not return to our motherland.
+Finally, because I am a veteran and served during the Korean War, I can only reflect on all of the soldiers who did not return to our homeland.
 I was a member of a team that identified our brothers and sisters who died.
-Please take a moment from your barbecue and ask the question, do we need another war?
-For peace’s sake, no!
+Please take a moment from your barbecue and ask this question: Do we need another war?
+For peace sake, no!